2nd Grade Curriculum

 (Example: circle, triangle, square, rectangle, sphere, pyramid, cube, rectangular prism) according to the number and shape of faces, edges, and vertices.
 Geometric Shapes

-Statistics, Data Analysis, and Probability
+Statistics, Data Analysis, and Probability (2nd grade)

 34) Students collect numerical data and record, organize, display, and interpret the data on bar graphs and other representations.